Unboxed-Software/solana-course/content/basic-anchor-program.md

 })
 ```

-Next, create the test for the `updateMovieReview` instruction following the same process as before.
+Next, let's create the test for the `updateMovieReview` instruction following the same process as before.

 ```ts
 it("Movie review is updated`", async () => {